spain

 Inside, society was arranged in stone.
 The best seats lay closest to the orchestra, reserved for those whose status mattered.
 Architecture reinforced hierarchy long before a word was spoken on stage.
 Even today, standing among the tiers, that logic remains visible and instinctively readable.

-Architecture that directs attention
+Architecture that Directs Attention

 Roman theatres are machines for focus.
 The rising cavea pulls your gaze downward, towards the orchestra and the stage.
 Movement, sightlines and sound were carefully controlled.
 Cartagena’s theatre still demonstrates this with remarkable clarity.